-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Routine dental care, such as Not covered under fillings or dentures any condition This exclusion applies unless you've purchased the Optional Supplemental Dental benefit.
-For more information, and exclusions see Section 2.2 of this chapter.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Not covered under Conditions Routine dental care, such as fillings or dentures any condition This exclusion applies unless you've purchased the Optional Supplemental Dental benefit.
+For more information and exclusions, see Section 2.2 of this chapter.
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Services considered not Not covered under reasonable and necessary, any condition according to Original Medicare standards Services not covered by Not covered under Medicare any condition Services provided in Veterans Not covered under any condition Affairs (VA) facilities Services related to intrauterine Not covered under devices (IUD), including any condition insertion of the device and the device itself Services, such as drug claims, Not covered under are not covered if they are any condition ordered, prescribed, or provided by you for your own benefit, by a person who resides in your home, or by a member of your family.
+Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Services not covered by Medicare Not covered under any condition Services provided in Veterans Affairs (VA) facilities Not covered under any condition Services related to intrauterine devices (IUD), including insertion of the device and the device itself Not covered under any condition Services, such as drug claims, are not covered if they are ordered, prescribed, or provided by you for your own benefit, by a person who resides in your home, or by a member of your family.
 In this context, a "member of your family" is a person who could possibly inherit from you under any state's intestate succession law as well as any in-law, step relative, foster parent, or domestic partner of yours or of any such person.
+Not covered under any condition